niyati-22/next-character-prediction-model/src/README.md

 - Python 3.x
 - NumPy
+- PyTorch

 ---

 ## Files

-- `modularizedRNN.py`: Main script for training and testing the model.
+- `src/modularizedLSTM.py`: Main script for training and testing the model.
-- `input.txt`: Training data file.
-- `test.txt`: Test data file.
-- `predictions.txt`: Output file containing predictions from the test phase.
+- `example/preds.txt`: Output file containing predictions from the test phase.
-- `model_ckpts/`: Directory to save and load the model.
+- `work/`: Directory to save and load the model.

 ---